armanmaurya/Notes/Object Detection/PyTorch Linear Transformation.md

-# PyTorch Linear Transformation

-We could apply linear transformation to the incoming data using the **torch.nn.Linear()** module in PyTorch.
+We could apply [Linear Transformation](../Neural%20Network/CNN/Object%20Detection/Linear%20Transformation.md) to the incoming data using the **torch.nn.Linear()** module in PyTorch.
 This module is designed to create a Linear Layer in the neural networks.
-A linear layer computes the linear transformation as below- $$ y= xA^T + b $$ Where,
+A linear layer computes the [Linear Transformation](../Neural%20Network/CNN/Object%20Detection/Linear%20Transformation.md) as below- $$ y= xA^T + b $$ Where,

 - $x$ is the incoming data.
 It must be a tensor of dtype float 32 and shape (*, in_features).